zuozhenggh/learning-library/data-management-library/database/oci-vm-database/create-oci-vm-db/create-oci-vm-db/create-oci-vm-db-vcn.md

-# Create an Oracle Cloud Infrastructure VM Database
+# Create a 21C VM Database

 ## Introduction

-This lab walks you through the steps to create a virtual cloud network (VCN) and an instance of an Oracle 21c Preview Database running in Oracle Cloud Infrastructure.
+This lab walks you through the steps to create a virtual cloud network (VCN) and an instance of an Oracle 21c Database running in Oracle Cloud Infrastructure.
 Oracle Cloud Infrastructure provides several options for rapidly creating a Database system for development and testing, including fast provisioning of 1-node virtual machine database systems.

 A virtual cloud network (VCN) provides the necessary network Infrastructure required to support resources, including Oracle Database instances.
 This includes a gateway, route tables, security lists, DNS and so on.